-There are plenty of reasons to have a dedicated business credit card for your company.
-They help you separate personal and business spending, which can be immensely helpful when getting your business expenses organized for tax time, and many of the top cards offer consumer protections, rewards programs, sign-up bonuses, special interest rates and travel benefits.
+There are numerous reasons to have a dedicated business credit card for your company.
+Credit cards for business help you separate personal and business spending, which can be immensely helpful when getting your business expenses organized for tax time.
+Further, many of the top cards offer consumer protections, rewards programs, sign-up bonuses, special interest rates and travel perks.

 Best secured business credit cards

-The Wells Fargo Business Secured Credit Card offers credit limits of between $500 and $25,000, based on the amount you set in the deposit account as collateral.
-Its main benefits are the rewards.
-You can earn 1.5 percent cash back, or 1 rewards point per $1 spent, and 1,000 bonus points when your company spending equals $1,000 or more in any monthly billing period.
-There is no annual fee and no foreign transaction fees, which will be helpful if you plan to travel outside the U.S. You can get employee cards for up to 10 employees.
+The Wells Fargo Business Secured Credit Card offers credit limits between $500 and $25,000, although your credit limit depends on how much collateral you put down.
+You can also earn 1.5 percent cash back, or 1 rewards point per $1 spent and 1,000 bonus points when your company spending equals $1,000 or more in any monthly billing period.
+This card comes free of an annual fee and foreign transaction fees to boot.
+You can even get employee cards for up to 10 employees.

 Be aware, though, that your activity with this card will not show up on your consumer credit reports produced by TransUnion, Equifax and Experian.
-Instead, you will establish a relationship with the bank, and by using the card responsibly over time you may be able to open an unsecured credit product with them in the future.
+Instead, you will establish a relationship with the bank and you may be able to open an unsecured credit product with them in the future.

 First National Bank of Omaha Business Edition® Secured® Visa Card: Best business card for flexible credit limits

 This secured business credit card is for applicants with bad credit who need access to an especially large credit line.
 To get it, you’ll have to open a First National Bank of Omaha savings account with at least $2,000, which will serve as collateral for your charges.
 If you have more cash to put down, you can deposit up to $100,000 to secure your line of credit, and the limit you receive will be 110 percent of your security deposit.
 There is a $39 annual fee for this card.